Jaredk3nt/Jaredk3nt.github.io/about/dndguide.md

 **Combat** is a very important part of DnD so lets take a look.
 Combat is broken into rounds where each character in the fight takes a turn in order (based on **initiative roll**).

-*How combat will run in each instance*
+*How combat will run in each instance:*

-1. Determine suprise
-2. Establish positions
-3. Roll Initiative
-4. Take turns
-5. Begin next round
+Determine suprise - Establish positions - Roll Initiative - Take turns - Begin next round